SM9688888/LED_Control/README.md

-# CS50 Final Project: Arduino LED Controller
+# PROJECT NAME: Arduino LED Controller
+DESCRIPTION OF PROJECT:
 ## Project Overview
 This project is an Arduino-based LED controller that allows users to control 5 LEDs through a Python script.
 The project logs the state of each LED (ON/OFF) in an SQLite database.
 The system demonstrates the integration of hardware (Arduino) with software (Python and SQL) and provides a user-friendly interface for controlling the LEDs.